Steve Hogan: Awards and recognition

 Hogan has been the recipient of several awards, including: the Martin Luther King Jr. Award from the City of Aurora; Outstanding Legislator from the Colorado Chapter of Disabled American Veterans; the Community Leadership Award from the Aurora Chamber of Commerce; and the Circle of Life Award from the Northern Aurora Business Association.
 An extension of East 6th Avenue from SH 30 to just west of the 6th Parkway/E-470 interchange that opened on September 26, 2019 was named “Stephen D. Hogan Parkway” in his honor.

 Personal life and death

 Hogan served on the Aurora Chamber of Commerce and the Aurora Economic Development Council.
-He lived in the High Point neighborhood with his wife, Becky.

 Hogan died of cancer on May 13, 2018.